HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Computers with virtual addressing simply cannot work without a form of **translation look-aside buffer** (TLB).
 For each instruction using a virtual address for instruction fetch and data access a translation to the physical memory address needs to be performed.
 The TLB is a kind of cache for translations and comparable to the data caches, separate instruction and data TLBs are the common implementation.

-### Separate Instruction and Data TLB
+#### Separate Instruction and Data TLB

 TLBs are indexed by a portion of the virtual address.
 There is the option of a simple direct mapped TLB, set associative TLBs and a fully associative TLBs.
-Because of the high hardware cost, a fully associative TLB has only few entries versus the mapped models.
+Because of the high hardware cost, a fully associative TLB has only few entries versus the mapped models, which typically have a few hundreds of entries.

-### Joint TLBs
+#### Joint TLBs

-Another implementation could combine both TLB units.
+Another implementation option is to combine both TLB units.
 Both types of translation are kept in one store.
-Such a TLB should be implemented as two-port TLB because of he simultaneous instruction and data access.
-Another approach could be to complement a single port joint TLB with a small fully associative instruction TLB that holds entries from the unified TLB.
+Such a TLB should be implemented as two-port TLB because of he simultaneous instruction TLB instruction and data TLB access.
+Another approach could be to complement a single port joint instruction and data TLB with a small fully associative instruction TLB that holds entries from the unified TLB.
 An instruction TLB miss has priority over a data TLB miss.

-### Instructions to manage TLBs
+#### Instructions to manage TLBs

 TLBs are explicitly managed by software.
 The ITLB and PTLB instruction allow for insertion and deletion of TLB entries.
-The insert into TLB instructions perform the insertion in two parts.
-The first instruction puts the address related information into a TLB entry but marks the entry not valid yet.
-The second insert into TLB instruction will enter access right related information and marks the entry valid.
+The insert TLB instruction will place an entry for the virtual page number along with access rights and th ephysical page number.
+The purge TLB instruction removes an entry for the virtual page number.

 <!--------------------------------------------------------------------------------------------------------->